tylerharter/cs301-projects/fall18/p10/stage3.md

 ## Q28: what is the relationship between literacy and area?

 Create a **scatter plot** with literacy on the x-axis and area on the y-axis.
+Use a **log scale** for the y-axis by passing `logy=True` to `scatter`.
 The Pearson correlation between these two numbers was close to zero (-0.108139).
 Is the relationship in this scatter plot less striking than those for phones and birth-rate?

 **Expected output:**